alihusayni/tll-next/content/immigration-solutions/how-to-avoid-immigration-application-errors.md

 [[cta]]

 Submitting the correct USCIS filing fee is essential for a smooth immigration application process.
 Many applicants face delays, rejections, or returned applications due to incorrect payment amounts, outdated fee schedules, or improper payment methods.
-Since USCIS regularly updates its fees, it is crucial to verify the latest requirements before submission.
+Since USCIS regularly updates It's fees, it is crucial to verify the latest requirements before submission.
 Common mistakes include assuming immigration fees remain constant, paying an incorrect amount, or using an unapproved payment method, such as a personal check when only a money order or credit card payment is accepted.
 USCIS will not process an application without the exact required fee, leading to unnecessary delays and legal complications.
 To avoid payment errors, applicants should check the latest USCIS fee schedule, use the USCIS Fee Calculator, confirm accepted payment methods, and double-check payment details before submission.
 Given that USCIS fees are non-refundable, getting it right the first time is essential.
 ## Avoid Providing False or Misleading Information on Immigration Applications

 [[cta]]

 Honesty and accuracy are essential when completing USCIS immigration applications.
-Providing false, misleading, or inaccurate information&mdash;whether intentional or accidental&mdash;can result in denials, inadmissibility, legal penalties, or even deportation.
+Providing false, misleading, or inaccurate information - whether intentional or accidental - can result in denials, inadmissibility, legal penalties, or even deportation.
 Since USCIS cross-checks every detail with multiple government databases, even minor discrepancies can lead to additional scrutiny, Requests for Evidence (RFE), or outright rejection.
 Some applicants mistakenly believe that omitting past issues or adjusting details may improve their chances of approval.
 However, USCIS officers are trained to detect inconsistencies, and any attempt to misrepresent facts can be classified as immigration fraud, which may result in a lifetime ban from obtaining a U.S. visa or green card.
 To prevent complications, applicants should ensure consistency across all documents, double-check past immigration records, and disclose any past visa denials, immigration violations, or criminal records.
 If errors are discovered after submission, seeking immediate legal guidance is crucial to avoid potential legal consequences.
 ## Properly Sign and Date Immigration Documents